-Partial knee replacement is similar to total knee replacement in that it is a resurfacing procedure.
-However, partial knee replacement refers to resurfacing only one of the compartments of the knee.
-The inside, the outside, or the kneecap area can be treated independently of the others.
+Partial knee replacement is similar to a total knee replacement in that it is a resurfacing procedure.
+However, partial knee replacement refers to resurfacing of just one of the compartments of the knee.
+In other words, the inside, outside, or the kneecap area can be treated independently from the others.
 This option is appropriate for patients who have pain and arthritis isolated to a single portion of the knee.

 - bone and ligament preservation

 Partial Knee Replacement on x-ray

 Studies have shown that partial knee replacement can be durable up to 15 years (and sometimes beyond) in certain, carefully screened patients.
 In addition, if arthritis develops elsewhere in the knee, a partial knee replacement can be converted to a primary, or first-time, total knee replacement.